-Given its pricing, it’s a bit disappointing that the Poly doesn’t do more for Christmas.
+T10.
+Disney’s Polynesian Resort – Speaking of squandered potential, it’s equally disappointing that the Poly doesn’t do more for Christmas.
 The decorations in the lobby and through some of the longhouse halls are absolutely beautiful, with flowers, warm colors, and other visual motifs representative of the fusion of the tropic and Christmas.
 It’s just too bad the resort’s decor package is half-hearted as compared to the top Deluxes on this list.
-Equally disappointing is that the Poly no longer does the gingerbread village that used to be found outside the monorail station.
+The Polynesian also no longer does the gingerbread village that used to be found outside the monorail station.

-The Contemporary has the tallest at Walt Disney World and a cool “life-size” edible displays inside, so if you’re approaching this checklist style, it should rank near the top.
-However, the tree is outside (and looks like it’s from the 1970s…but still has a certain charm to it) and the Frozen-meets-Mary-Blair edible display is lacking as compared to other resorts.
+8. Contemporary Resort – The Contemporary has the tallest at Walt Disney World and a cool “life-size” edible displays inside, so if you’re approaching this checklist style, it should rank near the top.
+However, the tree is outside (and looks like it’s from the 1970s…but still has a certain charm to it) and the Mary Blair-inspired edible display is lacking as compared to other resorts.

 Moreover, the random decorations throughout the resort are fairly underwhelming, all of which makes for a hotel that doesn’t exactly exude the holiday spirit.
-It does score points for a couple of reasons if you’re planning a Christmas stay, though: walking proximity to Magic Kingdom (the most Christmas-y park at Walt Disney World) and a good location for viewing Holiday Wishes (the special fireworks during Mickey’s Very Merry Christmas Party) on nights you’re not going to the party.
+It does score points for a couple of reasons if you’re planning a Christmas stay, though: walking proximity to Magic Kingdom (the most Christmas-y park at Walt Disney World) and a good location for viewing the special fireworks during Mickey’s Very Merry Christmas Party on nights you’re not going to the party.
 This is especially true if you stay in Bay Lake Tower or otherwise have access to the Top of the World Lounge.

-The decorations at Disney’s BoardWalk Inn seem to change every year.
+6. BoardWalk Inn – The decorations at Disney’s BoardWalk Inn seem to change every year.
 There used to be a life-size edible display, which was a carousel for several years, then a stationary fireplace, then a gingerbread house serving treats.
-This year, it was replaced by a smaller village of gingerbread houses (like the Poly used to have) scattered amongst a veritable forest of trees.
-Even though it was smaller scale, the display this year was better than the last few years, when it felt like a Food & Wine booth with some gingerbread shingles glued to it.
+More recently, it has featured a smaller village of gingerbread houses.

 Beyond the centerpiece, the whole lobby is thoroughly decorated, with gorgeous vintage-inspired decorations throughout it that include a bunch of seaside and amusement park puns.
 There’s also a moderately-sized tree in the outdoor courtyard.
 Even though they are lacking the icon tree and flash of other centerpiece displays, BoardWalk Inn is an excellent resort at Christmas, and the whole here is really more than the sum of its parts.
 It’s easy to underestimate BoardWalk at Christmas, but the vibe is great.

-While these are distinct resorts with distinct personality at Christmas, it’s easy to lump them together since they’re basically one big resort.
+4. Yacht & Beach Club Resorts – While these are separate sister resorts with distinct personality at Christmas, it’s easy to lump them together since they’re basically one big resort.
 However, they contrasting styles between the two are quite stark.
 In Beach Club, you have cool, pastel-colored decorations featuring aquatic life.
 In Yacht Club, the style is more masculine, with darker colors and boats adorning the trees.
 Each is beautiful, but the point is that they don’t share a common style.

 In addition to the decorations, each has an iconic draw for Christmas.
 Yacht Club has a giant, meticulously-crafted village through which a train runs.
 You could spend hours poring over the details here and still not spot the myriad hidden Mickeys, Disney references, and other Easter eggs.
 Then there’s the ‘edible’ carousel at Beach Club, which is always quite elaborate and a neat centerpiece.
 As neither resort has an ‘icon’ Christmas tree, they’re often overlooked at Christmas, but we feel the decorations here are among the most elaborate of any Walt Disney World hotel.